contentful/slash-developers/out/php/tutorials/getting-started-with-contentful-and-php.md

 //images.contentful.com/71rop70dkqaj/wtrHxeu3zEoEce2MokCSi/e86a375b7ad18c25e4ff55de1eac42fe/quwowooybuqbl6ntboz3.jpg
 ```

-Using the [Images API][7] you can control details how Contentful serves images.
+Using the [Images API][7] you can control how Contentful serves images.
 For example, to convert an image to a JPEG and resize it to a height of no more than 100 pixels:

 ```php
 $options = new \Contentful\Delivery\ImageOptions;